Top 6 Green Hydrogen Stocks to Invest in Now

-Gray hydrogen: made via steam methane reformation.
+Gray hydrogen is made via steam methane reformation.
 It’s a byproduct of the fossil fuel refining process.
 About 71% of our hydrogen today is “gray.”

-Brown hydrogen: made from coal gasification.
+Brown hydrogen is made from coal gasification.
 People used this method for decades.
-However, it creates other greenhouse gasses as byproducts.
+However, it creates other greenhouse gases as byproducts.

-Green hydrogen: produced by electrolysis.
+Green hydrogen is produced by electrolysis.
 People use renewable energy to separate water into its two basic elements: oxygen and hydrogen.

 And that brings us to…

 Fessler gives a few reasons why green hydrogen stocks could be a good renewable energy play.
 First, green hydrogen can be made whenever there’s surplus renewable energy.